palomarlab/palomarlab.github.io/_members/pablosalazar.md

 links:
 ---

 Born in southern Mexico City, Pablo is currently a freshman at the School of Sciences, UNAM majoring in Biology.
-He strong interest on the intersection of different scientific disciplines like biology, computer sciences, and maths.
+He has strong interest on the intersection of different scientific disciplines like biology, computer sciences, and maths.
 He loves science fiction, working out at home, and reading about economics.